edgars133/Pyramid/README.md

-# Pyramid
-Pyramid stereo network

-This is our blogpost

-Contents:
-Intro
-Describe model
--pretrained sceneflow model
--three datasets monkaa etc consisting of right,left and disparity image

--computing test loss, on  a single dataset giving epe.
--we found epe on pretrained models

--we compared images
--then we finetuned the model

-Results and how we did it
--epe
--disparity maps

-Analysis
--we finetuned model, results and how

-Conclusion

 # Pyramid Stereo Matching Network

-This is our blogpost and here we go
+This is the blogpost of group 70 on reproduction project on Pyramid Stereo Matching network.

+Authors of the blogpost:
+Youssef Farah & Edgars Daugulis

-Here is the PSMNet repository made by the authors.
+Here is the PSMNet repository made by the authors of PSMNet network.

 https://github.com/JiaRenChang/PSMNet